ThunderSoft-SRIOV/sriov/README.md

 <!-- VIRTUAL MACHINE IMAGE CREATION -->
 ## Virtual Machine Image Creation

-Follow the links below for instructions on how to setup and deploy virtual machines using this toolkit
+Follow the links below for instructions on how to setup and deploy virtual machines using scripts in this repos.

 ### Deploy Windows Virtual Machine